BowerH/Read_Mapping.py/README.md

 ## Output:
 The script will generate an output file in SAM (Sequence Alignment/Map) format, detailing the alignment of reads to the reference genome.

-## Notes

-This script was developed for educational purposes as part of a bioinformatics programming course.

-While functional, it may not include all features or optimizations found in production-level read mapping tools.

-For large-scale or production use, consider using established bioinformatics tools like BWA or Bowtie.